CSerxy/IdentifyShifts/trainEmbedding/README.md

-	1. The first thing is get the useful information we need from the original dataset.
+	The first thing is get the useful information we need from the original dataset.

+    As described in our paper, we experiment on the below four data set:

+        ACM Abstract: from https://aminer.org/citation, we use ACM-V8 in our experiment;
+        DBLP Abstract: from https://aminer.org/citation, we use DBLP-V10 in our experiment;
+        ACMDL: consists of full text papers of ACM publications;
+        The Google Books Ngram Dataset: from http://storage.googleapis.com/books/ngrams/books/datasetsv2.html

+    In this demo, we take DBLP Abstract as example.

 	The form of the dataset is illustrated at https://aminer.org/citation

-	Here we just get the abstracts of papers from ../dblp-ref , and put them into ../input_org/*
+    1. Here we just get the abstracts of papers from ./dblp-ref , and put them into ./input/

 	And we add "<start>" before each abstract and add "<end>" at the end of the each abstract which marks the begin and the end of each abstract.